 More than 20 million people in the United States suffer from asthma, the lung disease caused by narrow or blocked airways.
 Symptoms include wheezing, shortness of breath and trouble breathing.

-- cold air
+- Cold air

-- perfumes and other strong smells
+- Perfumes and other strong smells

-- pet dander
+- Pet dander

 Figure out what things make your asthma worse and do your best to avoid them.
-If this is not enough, you may need to try medication to manage your symptoms.

 Medication is one of the best ways to treat an asthma attack.
 There are two main types: long-term-control and quick-relief.
 The long-term-control medicines control asthma by reducing inflammation.
 They are taken everyday.
 The quick-relief medicines relax and open your airways at the first sign of an attack.
 Discuss treatment options with your doctor to keep your asthma under control.